 "In the current situation, we must unite our efforts to make Gazprom honour its commitments.
 The Russian monopoly must bear tough responsibility for failed commitments," he added.

-The Ukrainian state-owned energy firm Naftohaz Ukrayiny said on 28 February that Russia's Gazprom would have to pay it 2.56bn dollars after a Stockholm court found in Naftohaz’s favour in the final stage of a long-running legal battle.
+The Ukrainian state-owned energy firm Naftogaz Ukrayiny said on 28 February that Russia's Gazprom would have to pay it 2.56bn dollars after a Stockholm court found in Naftogaz’s favour in the final stage of a long-running legal battle.